 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.

-Foreclosure prevention measures in Monterey County California
+Foreclosure prevention measures in Bakersfield California

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself: